jmtrappier/local-ai-packaged/README.md

    Don't use localhost for the redirect URI, just use another domain you have, it will still work!
    Alternatively, you can set up [local file triggers](https://docs.n8n.io/integrations/builtin/core-nodes/n8n-nodes-base.localfiletrigger/).
 4. Select **Test workflow** to start running the workflow.
-5. If this is the first time you’re running the workflow, you may need to wait until Ollama finishes downloading Llama3.1.
+5. If this is the first time you're running the workflow, you may need to wait until Ollama finishes downloading Llama3.1.
 You can inspect the docker console logs to check on the progress.
 6. Make sure to toggle the workflow as active and copy the "Production" webhook URL!
 7. Open <http://localhost:3000/> in your browser to set up Open WebUI.
-You’ll only have to do this once.
+You'll only have to do this once.
 You are NOT creating an account with Open WebUI in the setup here, it is only a local account for your instance!
 8. Go to Workspace -> Functions -> Add Function -> Give name + description then paste in the code from `n8n_pipe.py`